-Another parameter worth mentioning is a transaction/capitalization indicator that allows examining the network’s activity through the prism of the market evaluation.
-Notable, that Bitcoin transaction indicator is higher, which let us conclude that the market evaluates Bitcoin higher than it does Visa and Master Card, both of which have values within the 30–35 range.
+Another parameter worth mentioning is a transaction indicator that allows examining the network’s activity through prism of the market evaluation.
+Notable, the Bitcoin transaction indicator is higher, which lets us conclude that the market evaluates Bitcoin higher than it does Visa and Master Card, both of which have values within the 30–35 range.

 The transaction fee depends on the transaction volume

 It is also important to pay attention to the transaction fee, which also impacts the popularity of any payment system.
 According to Datalight statistics, it is more reasonable to use Visa and MasterCard, when transferring small amounts of money, below $100.

 Notable, that Bitcoin offers the same $0.20 fee (end of 2018) for all transactions, even those worth millions of dollars.
 Thus, the average transaction volume differs so dramatically as it is more profitable to transfer large sums with a fixed rate rather than a percentage of the transferred sum.